 Mercedes College has had a long and successful tradition of providing for students with special additional learning needs.
 Differentiated Learning is a priority in all classrooms and the academic results of the College are historically high.
 80 to 85% of Year 12 students aspire to and achieve university entrance whilst certificate courses, workplace learning, the STRIVE program and traineeships provide opportunities for students who are interested in either enhancing their academic results or pursuing other pathways.

 Research has also shown that there are students achieving in the top 10% of their peer group, who underachieve, often deliberately, to avoid discrimination.
 These students traditionally succeed in their classes.
 They achieve at the higher ends of their expected levels and seem to understand everything that is taught to them at school.
 Despite their success, many are still not achieving at their full potential.
 In 2014 the Accelerated Learning Program at Mercedes College was established to cater for these students.

 Acceleration is a learning intervention that moves students through an educational program at rates faster than typical.
 The level, complexity and pace of the learning and teaching are matched to the readiness and motivation of the student.
 Some students have the capacity to cover core content of the curriculum more rapidly than other students of their own age.
 Acceleration enhances learning so that the highest achieving students have the capacity to:

-The accelerated curriculum needs to be flexible enough to allow time for in-depth exploration of content, manipulation of ideas and questions that require higher order thinking and a learning environment that better meets the needs of the highest achieving students.
+The accelerated curriculum is flexible allowing time for in-depth exploration of content, manipulation of ideas and questions that require higher order thinking and a learning environment that better meets the needs of the highest achieving students.
 Acceleration often helps these students ‘find others with common interests and helps develop a sense of real belonging’ (Sale College’s SEAL coordinator, Debbi Daff).

 Students in the ALP study Religious Education, Electives, Health and Physical Education and ‘Learning to Learn’ with their year level cohort.
 To ensure appropriate social development, they are in a Homeroom group with their mainstream peers.
 There is no exemption from any part of the academic program.